microsoft/ContosoTraders/docs/Setup-instructions overall.md

 2. You'll need a service principal in the owner role on the Azure subscription where the infrastructure is to be provisioned.
 3. Git clone this repository to your machine.
 4. Create the SERVICEPRINCIPAL, ENVIRONMENT, and SQL_PASSWORD github secrets.

-You'll need an Azure subscription with the Microsoft.OperationsManagement resource provider registered.
-Also you'll need a service principal in the owner role on the Azure subscription where the infrastructure is to be provisioned.

 1. Make sure your Azure subscription registered with Microsoft.Operationsmanagement resource provider.
     1. To check that, Login into Azure Portal.